-Goal #3: Engagement: Maintain a climate where all stakeholders are provided a safe and healthy environment and opportunities to be welcomed, informed, involved, and confident in the schools and district which will lead to higher attendance rates, increased participation in school community activities and the overall healthy climate of the school community.
+Goal #3: Engagement: Maintain a climate where all educational partners are provided a safe and healthy environment and opportunities to be welcomed, informed, involved, and confident in the schools and district which will lead to higher attendance rates, increased participation in school community activities and the overall healthy climate of the school community.

 Identified needs for our unduplicated students the area of engagement can be seen in our Chronic Absenteeism Data.
-This indicator has been our lowest-performing indicator in both the 2018 and 2019 Dashboard.
-In 2018, All students were in the Yellow category with 5.8% being identified as Chronically Absent.
-ELs, (8.9%) Foster Youth (13.2%), and SED (10.4%) students were in Orange while White, Homeless, and Filipino were in Green, and Asians students were in Blue.
-On the 2019 Dashboard, while ELs and SED did make some gains, we continue to see achievement gaps for our unduplicated students when compared to All Students.
-The Chronic Absenteeism rate for All Students in 2019 was 5.8%, those rates were higher for ELs (8.3%), SED (10%) and Foster Youth were at 14.8% which is more than double the rate when compared to All Students.
-Focusing on social-emotional support was another area that was strongly advocated by stakeholder groups.
-While the suspension is an area of success, SED students were suspended at a slightly higher rate (1.9%) than "All" students who were suspended at a rate of 1.2%.
-For Homeless students, this is an area of concern as they were suspended at a rate of 8.1% and were in the Red while other groups were Blue and Green.
-This area continues to be an area of need as we work to increase student connectedness and engagement through PBIS and programs to respond proactively to student behaviors and truancy.
+This indicator has been our lowest-performing indicator in recent years and reflects this on the 2022 Dashboard.
+All students were at the High status with 11% being identified as Chronically Absent.
+English learners, African American, American Indian or Alaska Native, Hispanic and students with Two or more races all had High rates of Chronic Absenteeism.
+Additionally, two of our most struggling student groups, Socioeconomically Disadavantaged and Students with Disabilities both experienced Very High rates of Chronic Absenteeism, at 20.4% and 21.1% respectively.
+Focusing on social-emotional support was another area that was strongly advocated by educational partner groups.

+While the suspension is an area of success, Foster Youth were suspended at a rate of 4.3% at a status of High compared to "All" students who were suspended at a rate of 0.6% at a Low status.
+While all other student groups were suspended at either Low or Very Low rates, this area will continue to be an area of focus as we work to increase student connectedness and engagement through PBIS and programs to respond proactively to student behaviors and truancy.
 We are also building up social-emotional support and increasing parent engagement in order to better meet the needs of students and their families.
 The actions in the goal are designed with these needs in mind and will help create a positive and safe environment for students to thrive, resulting in increased connectedness, attendance, and improved behaviors.